Fischer-Jessica/earwyrm-pipeline/README.md

 - If you're using a version **prior to** commit [ebce5a1](https://github.com/Fischer-Jessica/earwyrm-pipeline/commit/ebce5a1b7ca439a2a9e0b12b0b4046da7d4158a9), make sure that the `OUTPUT_PATH` in your `.env` file includes the **full filename** (e.g., `output.wav`), as shown in the `.env.example` file from that version.
   - This is no longer required because the `OUTPUT_PATH` now refers to a **directory**, and the MP3 filename is automatically derived from the EPUB file name.
 - Avoid spaces or special characters in file or folder names as this may lead to unexpected behavior or errors during processing.

----

-## Changelog
-### [1.2.2] - 03-07-2025
-- fix logo display issues caused by GitHub’s Markdown renderer limitations

-### [1.2.1] - 03-07-2025
-- add logo as requested in issue #5
-- fix inconsistencies in the changelog
-- update usage example flags in README.md to match actual command line arguments
-- add table of contents to the README.md for easier navigation

-### [1.2.0] - 01-07-2025
-- remove (') from the list of allowed symbols for German in the regex to prevent issues with the Picovoice Orca TTS engine, as discussed in issue #6
-- add '(' and ')' to the list of allowed symbols in the regex to ensure proper pauses for them in the text, addressing issue #7
-- normalize `language` and `gender` parameters to lowercase to ensure consistent handling of input
-- add note to the README.md clarifying outdated `OUTPUT_PATH` behavior for versions prior to commit [ebce5a1](https://github.com/Fischer-Jessica/earwyrm-pipeline/commit/ebce5a1b7ca439a2a9e0b12b0b4046da7d4158a9)
-- add note to the README.md warning against spaces or special characters in filenames and paths

-### [1.1.3] - 27-06-2025
-- standardize quotation marks while cleaning input text
-- adapt regex per language to exclude invalid symbols
-- ensure space after sentence-ending punctuation to prevent issues with the Picovoice Orca TTS engine
-  - root cause of the bug reported in issue #1
-- change max_length of chunks to enforce single sentence chunks to avoid weird pauses in sentences
-- splitting text into individual sentences now works as expected and introduces natural pauses, addressing issue #2
-- set correct release date for `1.1.2` in the changelog

-### [1.1.2] - 27-06-2025
-- lay foundation to split text into individual sentence chunks

-### [1.1.1] - 22-06-2025
-- add note about the `ffprobe` command to check the length of generated MP3 file

-### [1.1.0] - 22-06-2025
-- add support for choosing between male and female voices (selectable via command line argument)

-### [1.0.0] - 21-06-2025
-- initial release of the Earwyrm Pipeline: convert EPUB to MP3 using Picovoice Orca TTS
-- support English and German (male voices only)
-- use `.env` to configure model path, output path and Picovoice access key